nudeui/element/README.md

 </header>

-Elements can extend `NudeElement` to get the nicest, most declarative syntax, or import individual helper functions and use them with any `HTMLElement` subclass.
+Elements can extend `NudeElement` to get the nicest, most declarative syntax, or import individual mixins as helper functions and use them with any `HTMLElement` subclass.

 **Note:** This is a work in progress, developed in the open.
 Try it and please report issues and provide feedback!

 ## Features

-- Easy reactive attribute-property reflection (_props_) with automatic dependency tracking
+- Easy reactive attribute-property reflection (_props_)
+- Automatic dependency tracking (+ manual overrides)
 - Reactive dynamic default values, just like native HTML elements (e.g. having `value` default to `(this.min + this.max) / 2` in a slider)
 - Events that can properly create `oneventname` attributes, just like native HTML elements
 - Accessible, form associated elements with a sigle line of code

 ## Usage

-### `NudeElement` class
+### No hassle, less control: the `NudeElement` class

 Defining your element as a subclass of `NudeElement` gives you the nicest, most declarative syntax.